James Eustace, 3rd Viscount Baltinglass

 James FitzEustace, the eldest son of Rowland Eustace, 2nd Viscount Baltinglass and Joan, daughter of James Butler, 8th Baron Dunboyne.

+Early life

-He was born in 1530 and died in Spain in 1585.
+He was born in 1530.
 Baltinglass's family was traditionally associated with the FitzGerald family, the earls of Kildare, but prudently remained loyal to Henry VIII during the "Silken Thomas" Rebellion of 1534–35.
 For their loyalty, they were granted additional lands.
 Later in the 1540s Thomas FitzEustace, James's grandfather, was created first Viscount Baltinglass by a grateful king.
 But like many other old English Pale families, the FitzEustaces later became disillusioned.

 Baltinglass's circle included the Pale families of Plunkett, Dillon, Aylmer, Fitzsimon, Sedgrave and Nugent.
 Within this circle, discontent increased and the Baltinglass revolt was first conceived.
-Previously for airing his views James had earned a night in jail, a sermon, a fine and the lasting enmity of Archbishop Adam Loftus of Dublin.
-James Eustace was educated at Grey's Inn, the most prestigious of the Inns of Court in London, and lived in Rome during the 1570s.
-James had as his tutor an influential priest, Sir Norman Eustace and became a fervent Catholic who regarded Queen Elizabeth I as an illegitimate heretic.
+Previously for airing his views James had earned a night in jail, a sermon, a fine and the lasting enmity of Adam Loftus, the Protestant Archbishop of Dublin.
+James Eustace was educated at Gray's Inn, the most prestigious of the Inns of Court in London, and lived in Rome during the 1570s.
+James had as his tutor an influential priest, Sir Norman Eustace and became a fervent Catholic who regarded Queen Elizabeth I as illegitimate, a usurper, a tyrant, and a heretic.
 Generally, the government viewed James as misguided, but not a threat.
 They were even dismissive of him, which echoed ironically after his revolt broke.

 Marriage

 He married Mary Travers, daughter and co-heiress of Sir Henry Travers of Monkstown Castle, only child of Sir John Travers, by Genet Preston, but they had no children.
 Henry predeceased his father.
 Mary died in 1610, having married secondly, in 1587, Sir Gerald Aylmer, Bart., of Donadea, a Catholic loyalist, repeatedly imprisoned, but finally released and knighted, by Elizabeth I and created baronet by James I of England.
-Sir John Travers of Monkstown (Carrickbrennan), Co.
-Dublin, was a connection of the Earl of Kildare.
+Sir John Travers of Monkstown (Carrickbrennan), County Dublin, was a connection of the Earl of Kildare.
 He was Master of the Ordnance and a Groom of the Chambers.
-He married Genet Preston, and during the period 1545 to 1551 received many grants of land, including Rathmore and part of Haynestown (east of Naas), Tomogue, and estates in Co.
-Carlow.
+He married Genet Preston, and during the period 1545 to 1551 received many grants of land, including Rathmore and part of Haynestown (east of Naas), Tomogue, and estates in County Carlow.
 In 1589 Mary petitioned for the return of part of her lands, which must have been extensive.
-With the assistance of Sir Gerald Aylmer, whom she later married, she obtained the re-possession of the Preceptory of Killerig, Co.
-Carlow.
+With the assistance of Sir Gerald Aylmer, whom she later married, she obtained the re-possession of the Preceptory of Killerig, County Carlow.
 Soon after her death in 1610 this estate was shared between several grantees, but mainly Monkstown and its estates in seven counties were left to Henry Cheevers, her sister Katherine's second son.